Fellowship

 Forbes referenced the NextUp accelerator as “a Forbes‑recognized top‑25 global accelerator” when announcing a cohort company.
 The constant deal pace and inclusive scout path have also been highlighted across LinkedIn’s venture community feeds.

-VC in Residence
+What does a VC in Residence actually do?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.